 The purpose of the Computing Advisory Panel (CAP) is to advise the STFC Executive on the strategy for, and management of, provision for computing resources (including data handling, data storage, software and hard provisions, skills, and developments in high performance and high throughput computing) in support of programmes either funded or delivered by STFC.
-The last CAP meeting took place on the 15th November 2017, with the next meeting due to take place in March 2018.
+The last CAP meeting took place on the 15th November 2017, with the next meeting due to take place on 10 May 2018.

 Prof Mark Hannam obtained his BSc and MSc in New Zealand, and completed a PhD in the United States.
 He has worked as a researcher in the USA, Austria, Germany, Ireland and the UK.

 He joined the gravitational physics group at Cardiff University in 2010, and was made a professor in 2015.
 His work is on numerical-relativity simulations of black-hole collisions, and modelling the gravitational-wave signals from merging black holes.
 The gravitational-wave models that he and his collaborators worked on were used to decode the signals from the first direct detections of gravitational waves by the Advanced LIGO detectors in 2015.

 His research now focusses on extracting fundamental physics and astrophysics from black-hole observations.

 Arttu Rajantie is a Professor of Theoretical Physics at Imperial College London.
 His research lies on the interface of quantum field theory and theoretical cosmology.
 He is interested in the dynamics of the Higgs field in the early Universe and its potentially observable signatures in the cosmic microwave and gravitational wave backgrounds and what it can tell us about the fundamental laws of nature.